 - For more on our decision to start with Men at Arms, see #Pratchat0, “And the Winner is…“, and also Liz’s post, “Let’s Start From the Very Beginning (but not actually)“.

-- What Ben meant about the copyright on “Discworld” is that this is the first book in which “Discworld” appears on the copyright page as a registered trademark.
-Intellectual property (or IP) law is a complex topic, and can differ greatly from region to region, but basically:
+- What Ben meant about the copyright on “Discworld” is that this is the first book in which “Discworld” appears on the imprint page as a registered trademark.
+Intellectual property (or IP) law is a complex topic, and can differ greatly from region to region, but to cover the basics:

 - Copyright (denoted by ©) is the protection of original works from being copied or otherwise used without the creator’s permission.
-This mostly applies to literary, dramatic, musical or other artistic work (including visual art), lasts for a fixed period (70 years in Australia), and is automatically applied without a creator having to do anything.
-A creator can extend it to others, as Terry later did by assigning copyright to he and his wife Lyn, and then Dunmanifestin Limited.
+This mostly applies to literary, dramatic, musical or other artistic work (including visual art), often lasts for a fixed period (the creators’ life plus 70 years in Australia), and is automatically applied without a creator having to do anything.
+A creator can extend it to others, as Terry later did by assigning copyright to he and his wife Lyn, and then their company, Dunmanifestin Limited.
 Copyright doesn’t protect ideas, only the specific expression of ideas, which is where some of the complexity comes in.

-- A trade mark (denoted by ™️ or ®) is a “sign” that shows a product was made by a certain person or company.
+- A trademark (denoted by ™️ or ®) is a “sign” that shows a product was made by a certain person or company.
 The sign can be almost anything: a word, a specific colour or style of packaging, a logo, a design, even a sound.
-It’s an old concept, similar to the “maker’s mark” used by artisans that gets pointed out on on Antique Roadshow on silverware, jewellery, ceramics and so on.
-Anyone can start using the ™️ symbol, which suggests a common law trade mark, but the ® denotes a registered trademark which is more easily enforceable by law.
+It’s an old concept, similar to the “maker’s mark” used by artisans that is often mentioned in Antique Roadshow on silverware, jewellery, ceramics and so on.
+Anyone can start using the ™️ symbol, which suggests a common law trademark, but the ® denotes a registered trademark which is more easily enforceable by law.
 These are managed by government agencies (e.g. IP Australia).
-Also worthy of note is that if you have a trade mark, you have to actively be using it, and you must defend it if someone else starts using it, or you will likely lose it.
+Also worthy of note is that if you have a trademark, you have to actively be using it, and you must defend it if someone else starts using it, or you will likely lose it.

 - You’ve probably heard of the Thames, but the Yarra is the common name for the river Birrarung or Biarrarung Marr, which flows through the heart of Melbourne, or Narrm.
 It runs for nearly 250 kilometres from the Yarra Ranges in inland Victoria to the ocean in Port Phillip Bay, though its course and nature has been changed extensively since European colonisation.
 It was previously nicknamed “the upside down river” due to the golden-brown muddy colouring it acquires by the time it flows through Melbourne.
 This is also the product of colonisation, as land clearing and mining have increased the erosion of surrounding fine clay into the water.